- 8 Chapter Posts

 |Self Defense||- Hand-to-Hand Combat -

-H.G.'s friend and mentor, Fang, has taught her the martial arts of his homeland.
+H.G.'s friend, mentor, and former guardian, Fang, has taught her the martial arts of his homeland.
 She is proficient and can, if necessary, defend herself quite ably.
 As a lone woman in business for herself, Fang insisted she be able to take care of herself.

 - Weapons -